katusk/rocksdb-build/README.md

 # Building RocksDB Native Nuget Packages

+This repository contains a few simple script files that fetch a specific (currently hardwired) RocksDB source release and build NuGet packages based on that.
 We are currently building for Windows only.
 The RocksDB project can be found at:
 * [https://rocksdb.org/](https://rocksdb.org/)

 ## On Windows 10